If you are a longtime reader, you know I’m obsessed with minimizing taxes.

 The basic idea behind tax-loss harvesting is that you sell investments that have decreased in value and then use the losses to decrease your income taxes.

-Say you bought 1000 shares of VTSAX (Vanguard Total Stock Market Index) for $43 and then a few months later the price dropped to $40.
-Since your $43,000 investment is now worth $40,000, you have $3,000 worth of unrealized losses.
-If you decided to sell your shares and take the $3,000 loss, you can then use that loss to cancel out future capital gains or lower your taxable income by a maximum of $3,000 per year (any losses in excess of $3,000 can be carried forward to future years).
+Say you bought 600 shares of VTSAX (Vanguard Total Stock Market Index) for $110 and then, a few months later, the price drops to $100.
+Since your $66,000 investment is now worth $60,000, you have $6,000 worth of unrealized losses.
+If you decided to sell your shares and take the $6,000 loss, you can then use that loss to cancel out capital gains or lower your taxable income by a maximum of $3,000 per year (any losses in excess of $3,000 can be carried forward to future years).

 You may be thinking, “Mad Fientist, you really are mad.
 Why are you telling me to buy high and sell low?”